FourierNets enable the design of highly non-local optical encoders for computational imaging

 \textbf{FourierNet} We propose a simple three layer convolutional network architecture with very large global convolutions at the very first layer, followed by two standard local convolutional layers (Figure \ref{figoverview}B).
 We define a global convolution as a convolution with kernel size equal to the input image.
 Such a convolution achieves global context in a single step but is computationally expensive.
 Global convolutions are implemented more efficiently in the Fourier domain, yielding a speed up of two orders of magnitude.
 Due to the use of Fourier convolutions to enable global context, we call our architecture FourierNet.
 In contrast to a typical UNet which can contain many tens of convolution layers, the FourierNet is only three layers deep, which requires backpropagation through fewer layers compared to a typical UNet with the same receptive field.

-\textbf{FourierUNet} We also propose a multi-scale variant of the FourierNet by bringing together elements of the multi-scale UNet and the single-scale FourierNet.
-Here, we take advantage of the fact that down-sampling in image space corresponds to a simple cropping operation in the Fourier domain, resulting in a band-limited computation of a feature map.
-We efficiently implement multi-scale global Fourier convolutions (Figure \ref{figoverview}C) to replace the encoding/``analysis'' pathway of a UNet.
-We then use the standard decoding/``synthesis'' pathway of the UNet to combine the multi-scale features into a single 3D volume reconstruction (Appendix \ref{appendiximplementationdetails}, \ref{appendixnetworkcomparison}).
-Thus we can study whether multi-scale features or global context is more important for decoding non-local optical encoders.

 \textbf{Fourier domain convolutions} It is well-known that large kernel convolutions can be implemented more efficiently in the Fourier domain \cite{Oppenheim_Willsky_2013, Mathieu_Henaff_LeCun_2014, Vasilache_Johnson_Mathieu_Chintala_Piantino_LeCun_2015}.